 We know there can be many family members and friends eager to know how a patient is doing.
-Communication works best when we have one designated person to provide updates to.
-Often times this is the patient's Health Care Proxy, if the patient has assigned one.
+Communication works best when there is one designated person we can provide updates to.
+Oftentimes this is the patient's Health Care Proxy, if the patient has assigned one.
 That person can then be responsible for sharing updates with the rest of the patient's family and loved ones.
 Please let your care team know who the designated contact person will be.

 This is often the first, and best, place to start.
-Nurses in the ICU take care of 1 or 2 patients at a time.
+Nurses in the ICU take care of one or two patients at a time.
 They spend a lot of time with their patients and can be helpful in answering questions about the plan of care.

 There is a team of ICU physicians caring for your family member.
-There is a doctor covering the unit twenty four hours a day, seven days a week.
+There is a doctor covering the unit 24 hours a day, seven days a week.

-Social workers have helped families with issues like: coping with the challenges of a loved one being ill and hospitalized, resources such as local lodging or how to get extra help at home, or concerns related to alcohol or substance abuse, etc. Ask your nurse to call your social worker.
+Social workers have helped families with issues including how to cope with the challenges of a loved one being ill and hospitalized, how to find resources such as local lodging or get extra help at home, and concerns related to alcohol or substance abuse.
+Ask your nurse to call your social worker.

 A family meeting is a time for you to meet with the care team and review what's going on.
 It is protected time for communication about where we've been, where we're going, and what to expect.

 Join us on Rounds